OpenTimestamps: Show timestamp information

 The timestamp is saved in a binary file to save space and avoid problems of interpretation, encoding and compatibility between systems.
-Generally, this file has a .ots extension and its magic number is \x00 O p e n T i m e s t a m p s \x00 \x00 P r o o f \x00 \xbf \x89 \xe2 \xe8 \x84 \xe8 \x92 \x94.
+Generally, this file has a .ots extension and its magic number is \x00OpenTimestamps \x00\x00Proof \x00\xbf\x89\xe2\xe8\x84\xe8\x92\x94.

 The info operation presents the content of the timestamp on a human-readable format.
 In this case, a single attestation of the hello.txt file is shown, which hashes all the way to the Bitcoin block header at block 518387.